-In this table you control what information of the components is used in categorization of the results.
-Typically, you have here things like Discipline, Type, Floor, etc.
+Categorization of Results: Define what information of the components is used in the categorization of the results.
+Typically, these are items like Discipline, Property, Type, Floor, etc.

 If your requirements are not passed, the rule creates an issue.
 By default, the created issue is moderate ().
 In the Severity Parameters dialog, you can specify the severity class for specific components, if they are not passed.